 Tension headaches that are mild and infrequent do not usually pose a significant problem, but if the pain is severe or frequent, and interferes with the daily activities, then more intense treatment may be needed.

 For some time it had been presumed tension type headaches were being caused by tense neck muscles as well as the muscles at the base of the head, and tension ended up being triggered through emotional stress.
 We currently understand the reasons are usually more complex than simply basic muscular tension and stress.
 There are usually biochemical alterations in the brain comparable to those observed in migraine headaches, plus research indicates the pain may well originate in the brain, while muscle pain is actually a secondary effect.
 It’s very feasible that they might actually be considered a type of migraine.
 Individuals having all three forms of headaches frequently have tight as well as painful muscles that contribute to pain which comes from much deeper areas like the brain or even spinal components.

 The fist step in the treatment of tension type headaches is to eliminate or reduce some contributing factors, triggers, or aggravating factors.
-Some of these potential factors are faulty posture, or the common forward head distortion that contributes to poor movement patterns or neck muscle weakness.
+Some of these potential factors are faulty posture that contributes to poor movement patterns or neck muscle weakness.
 These demand attention to bad habits that have developed over time and you will need the right information.

 A good place to start is with methods similar to managing neck pain.
 Short term methods like ice, moist heat therapy or over the counter NSAIDs like Aspirin or Ibuprofen should be able to alleviate the pain.